ddmbr/SCMiner/README.md

 Usage
 -----

+To begin with, as the dataset is very large, they should be decompressed before use.
+Please check src/test/newsgroups/20\_newsgroups.tar.gz and src/test/movielens/ml-100k.zip

 Use runtest.py to run a test case.
 It may recieve one parameter, the epsilon, for example,

     python runtest.py 0.15